 • Avoid activities that is flaring up your pain, like sitting for long hours or bending

-• Make an appointment to confirm the diagnosis and determine how severe the tissue damage is.
+• Make an appointment to confirm the diagnosis.

-• Finish your treatment and rehabilitation programme for better long-term results
+• Finish your treatment programme for better long-term results.

-Making your lower back muscle spasm worse
+Making your lower back spasm worse

 • Picking up your child